BitBrew/event-docs/danlawudp-events/bluetooth-beacon.md

 # Bluetooth Beacon
 This event sends information about specific drivers detected in the vehicle via Bluetooth® beacon cards.
-Up to four beacons can be detected, and information about the beacons – including their unique MAC addresses and their relative signal strength – are contained in the `beaconInfo` object.
+Up to four beacons can be detected, and information about the beacons—including their unique MAC addresses and their relative signal strengths—are contained in the `beaconInfo` object.

 ## Properties
 - body: (object)